 Before you dive into our list, remember two things.
 First, the list can be arranged in any order.
 And you can (and, actually should) implement various strategies simultaneously.

 Experienced developers know this very well.
 So do startup founders.
-As much as you start with MVP with limited capabilities and then add further products or its features, you should stick with similar strategy in terms of software development itself.
+As much as you start with MVP with limited capabilities and then add further products or its features, you should stick with a similar strategy in terms of software development itself.
 Dissecting the code and avoiding monoliths helps with potential bug fixing, as there are fewer dependencies.
 And smaller components can be reused for similar tasks, thus helping you actually save time.

 As you know from our previous article, tracking errors is one of the ways of measuring the level of your technical debt.
 But how to spot them efficiently?
-Your users might report you the major ones that interfere with their own work, but there are plenty of bugs that can hide unreported for ages.
+Your users might report to you the major ones that interfere with their own work, but there are plenty of bugs that can hide unreported for ages.

 At bPol we use Sentry, a software that notifies us about exceptions and helps us quickly find and fix production errors.
-We also recommend FullStory – a tool that allow you to record customer journeys, find rage click moments or error messages and users’ actions that caused them.
+We also recommend FullStory – a tool that allows you to record customer journeys, find rage click moments or error messages, and users’ actions that caused them.
 For recording your test sessions, you can also try Ghost Inspector.
 But there are plenty of other tools that allow you to find bugs that are otherwise invisible in code.

 3. Implementation of unit test and testing in general

-This is probably the simplest strategy to implement and to measure.
+This is probably the simplest strategy to implement and measure.
 Testing, especially unit testing, can be illustrated as a percentage of covered code.
 Here, the focus is on key features that will certainly stay.
 Features that are only being implemented for a trial, are good to go without testing, as it may decrease the speed of deploying them to the market.